brettz9/git-utilities/README.md

     (via `HEAD` or API requests the presence of CHANGES files, licenses, etc.) and also to use npm packages for opening their Github commit history, etc. URLs.
+1. Ensure working with global install (useful to be able to use on CL to open a Git URL from within the directory of a repo)